open-telemetry/opentelemetry.io/content/en/blog/2024/llm-observability.md

 2. Latency is important to track since the response time from the model can vary based on the inputs passed to the LLM.
-3. Although rate limiting is a universal problem, In context of external LLMs it has become important as applications are now depneding on API calls and rate-limiting would essentially their core functioning.
+3. Although rate limiting is a universal problem, In context of external LLMs it has become important as applications are now depending on API calls and rate-limiting would stop them from their core functioning.

 By keeping a close eye on these aspects, you can not only save costs but also avoid hitting request limits, ensuring your LLM applications perform optimally.